Bride of Frankenstein Cocktail – Vanilla Blackberry Champagne Cocktail

-Out of all the Halloween moves there are, the Frankenstein ones are my favorite.
-From, The 1930’s orginial Frankenstein movies to Mary Shelley’s Frankenstein to the oh so cheesy but awesome Young Frankenstein by Mel Brooks.
+Out of all the Halloween movies there are, the Frankenstein ones are my favorite.
+From, The 1930’s original Frankenstein movies to Mary Shelley’s Frankenstein to the oh so cheesy but awesome Young Frankenstein by Mel Brooks.
 One of my favorites is The Bride of Frankenstein.
 Her hair alone is just so fantastic.

-I LOVE that World Market has these trays with photos of the original Frankenstein’s Monster and Bride of Frankenstein from the 1930s.
+I LOVE that World Market had these trays with photos of the original Frankenstein’s Monster and Bride of Frankenstein from the 1930s.
 Those were the best films.
 I highly suggest watching them if you haven’t.
 They really don’t make movies like they used to.
 I love old black and white films from the 30s and 40s.

 The Frankenstein movie I have seen way more than any other is Young Frankenstein.
 And if you are a classic movie buff like I am you will love how much it parodied from the early 30’s Frankenstein films.
 They are so corny and cheesy and full of puns.
 But I love them and I have to say Young Frankenstein is my favorite movie of his and, sadly, I quote it more often than I should.

 I think from now on all my posts need to have dry ice in them.
 I love the effect.
 Although it might be weird for Valentine’s day or summertime recipes like for popsicles.
 OH wait that would be cool like the popsicles were extra frosty cold.
 Hmmm.

 A few notes before the recipe: